Thursday, March 6, 2025

 I decided to become a supporter of HWPL and Chairman ManHee Lee's peace initiatives because I also desire a world of peace for all posterity.

-Today I'd like to introduce an article regarding IPYG's collaboration with the Ulaanbaatar Business Innovation in Mongolia :)
+Today I'd like to introduce an article regarding HWPL's FijiLogging environment cleaning activity in Fiji :)

 Interested in HWPL's peace work for the world?
 Please visit following link :)